 - Besides the assessment, a small session was organized for the senior medical and administrative staff of the hospital where they were sensitized on the importance of assessment of these hazards and why they need to be mitigated at the earliest.

 Hospital Safety Assessment of Burrows Memorial Christian Hospital, Silchar, Assam

-GHS has been partnering with Emmanuel Hospital Association (EHA) for disaster preparedness in its hospitals.
+- GHS had partnered with Emmanuel Hospital Association (EHA) for disaster preparedness in their hospitals.
 One Preliminary Seismic Assessment of Structural & Non-Structural Components was done at Burrows Memorial Christian Hospital in Silchar, Assam.
 Please click here for the detailed report.

 3-day online training program on Building Resilience of Health Facilities with NIDM in Jammu & Kashmir

 - A 3-day online training program on Building Resilience of Health Facilities was successfully completed in close partnership with National Institute of Disaster Management and Dept. of Disaster Management, Relief, Rehabilitation and Reconstruction, Govt of J&K from Oct 27 to 29th 2021.
 (Please click on the link to access the report)